No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 6. The Business of Investment Banking

-Similar to the previous two books, this text by K Thomas Liaw is a comprehensive guide to the investment banking industry.
+Like the previous two books, this text by K Thomas Liaw is a comprehensive guide to the investment banking industry.

 It includes everything, from complex concepts such as underwriting, mergers, and acquisitions to broad concepts like the role investment banking plays in the global economy.
-The book has four sections: the basics of investment banking, international capital markets, trading and risk management, and special topics such as regulations, trends, and ethics.
+The book has four sections: the basics of investment banking, international capital markets, trading, and risk management, and special topics such as regulations, trends, and ethics.

 7. Financial Modeling & Valuation: A Practical Guide to Investment Banking and Private Equity

 Paul Pignataro is an acclaimed author, banker, and M&A consultant who has written several books on these topics.
 This text is a practical guide to understanding and performing fundamental analysis.

 Pignataro uses Walmart as a case study to teach readers how to perform an in-depth analysis by walking them through all the steps to develop a sophisticated financial model.
 Each chapter ends with review questions, case studies, and other helpful material.

 Buy Financial Modeling & Valuation: a Practical Guide to Investment Banking and Private Equity on Amazon.

 Barbarians at the Gate is an investigative journalism bestseller by Bryan Burrough and John Helyaran that chronicles the events of a leveraged buyout of RJR Nabisco.